khaitheguy/terrain-generation/README.md

 # Terrain generation
-Procedurally generated terrain using the perlin noise algorithm in python.
+Randomly and procedurally generated terrain using the perlin noise algorithm in python.

 Python 3.4.4, pygame 1.9.2 and the python noise module are required to run the scripts.